 It took a couple of years for the changes to show results, but show results they certainly have.
 A strong CEO and management team is a critical factor when considering whether to invest in a company.
 Microsoft clearly has this in spades, as the numbers indicate.

 The last table we will look at is one of my personal favorites, as it shows the returns of Microsoft vs. its peers and vs. the pre-eminent benchmark, the S&P 500.
-The Returns vs the S&P 500 Table is shown below.
+The Returns vs the S&P 500 Table found in the Price Performance View folder and is shown below.

 I have highlighted the 1 year return vs. the S&P 500 column in green.
 A one year period gives you a feeling as to whether the stock has some recent durable momentum.